MMD-0011-2013 - Let's be more serious about (mitigating) DNS Amp ELF hack attack

 So the BAD NEWS is..The threat is active as per Dec 27, 2013 when I write this post!
 And this threat lives happily ever after in infecting and hacking some UNIX environment in many networks in internet.
 As most of us in MMD are unixmen we couldn't stand watching this so hopefully this post will raise MORE awareness of the threat, as we also started the OP for this.
 I was wondering IF the ELF download source is up today so just made a quick check and found positive confirmation, I just grabbed iPad to make this video as evidence:

+Yes the source is still there.
 To make it merrier..as per all people know that the VT show low detection too for these ELF (read: Linux executable binaries) scanning, as per shown in the AV result.
 It never reach more than 5 points so far, I am starting to wonder why there are so many Linux scanner AV product that can not detect this?
 A fact that users must swallow when they expect to detect this in their server by using some products.

+OK.
+I don't want to argue about any of sigs matter that AV industry provides, but I must say that ELF is a serious threat that needs to be more prioritize, specially in the hack session like this.
+Please think about big amount of users are actually buying license per year to make their server protected for threat like this, they deserve BETTER service, so please make more effort to publish your sigs.
 Moving on.
 Just to be sure, I made a quick re-analysing the new / recent ELF with the details below with my poor home-brew tool called fileelf, is actually bash script helping me for quick analyzing ELF binaries fast, and resulted that all functions are so equal and modification was detected only in the IP addresses destination (of the CnC).
 The logic is all the same, once it started the daemon it grabs all the info from environment, and then the series of "communication" begin, noted that the config created was having its initial values in the first writing, and nothing more than that, so (maybe) one should let this evil tool runs longer to monitor and record all of the CnC communication to make a better record of what this tool is actually can do.

 $ fileelf ./disknyp